fati-ma/nd00333-capstone/starter_file/README.md

 ![json-data](images/data-json.PNG)

-The model is successfully deployed as a webservice, a REST endpoint is created, the status Healthy and we have the scoring uri to test the endpoint and the swagger uri.
+The model is successfully deployed as a webservice, a REST endpoint is created, the state **Healthy** and we have the scoring uri to test the endpoint and the swagger uri.

 ![swagger-data](images/scoring-uri.PNG)